 (1.)
 The coachee will have to design a compelling vision, to find the motivation and commitment to achieve her goals.

-There are several tools that co-active coaching offers for this purpose: life purpose exercise, values clarification exercise.
+There are several tools that co-active coaching offers: life purpose exercise and values clarification exercise.
 Outside of co-active, I also use vision boards or value cards (self-made).

-As a coach, you have to spend time in this phase to clarify the outcomes: “What will happen?
+As a coach, you must spend time in this phase to clarify the outcomes: “What will happen?
 By when?
 And how will you know you have achieved the results you want?” for the coachee, and help her transform them into specific goals.

-The last step of the discovery phase is about coach and coachee setting expectations of each other.
-Coaching works when the coach – coachee relationship and alliance is strong, trustful, open, and safe, where both can speak honestly and openly.
+The last step of the discovery phase is about the coach and coachee setting expectations of each other.
+Coaching works when the coach-coachee relationship and alliance are strong, trustful, open, and safe, where both can speak honestly and openly.

 Co-active coaching contexts

-Each context will be accompanied by skills and competences that the coach uses – or needs to master – to make the best use of the context.
+Each context will be accompanied by skills and competencies that the coach uses – or needs to master – to best use of the context.

 Listening is probably the most important skill for a coach.
 There are two aspects of listening in co-active coaching:

-- Awareness refers to the information we receive with our ears, but also with all our senses, such as intuition.
-We “listen” for sounds, words, images, feeling, energy, etc.
+- Awareness refers to the information we receive with our ears and other senses, such as intuition.
+We “listen” for sounds, words, images, feelings, energy, etc.

 - Impact refers to the effect of listening on others, the impact of the coach listening and reacting from awareness.